jordan-bott/carcar/README.md

 ## Sales Microservice

 ### Overview
-The Sales microservice consists of two microservices: **api** and **poll**.
+The Sales microservice consists of two applications: **api** and **poll**.

 Api is a Django application with a Django project, `sales_project`, and a Django app, `sales_rest`, where the latter handles create, read, and delete functionality for sales people (`SalesPerson` objects), customers (`Customer` objects), and sales (`Sale` objects) of specific automobiles (`AutomobileVO`) in a dealership's inventory.

-Poll is an application that contains a poller that gets `Automobile` data from the Inventory API every 10 seconds and creates or updates an `AutomobileVO` object.
+Poll is an application that contains a poller that gets `Automobile` data from the Inventory API every 10 seconds and creates or updates an `AutomobileVO` object within the Sales database.

 Then, the project uses React to render a dynamic single page app using various components, such as `SaleList` and `SaleForm`, that allow the user to interact with the website and add and read sales that are tied to a specific customer, sales person, and automobile which is listed by its VIN.

 <img src="https://media.tenor.com/tHGaYiEKgPsAAAAC/puglie-pug.gif" width="200">